-With World Water Day coming up on 22 March, our minds are on that clear, hydrating H20.
-Millions of people across the world don’t have access to water that is safe and bacteria-free, but Compassion is changing this for thousands and thousands of children and their families through the provision of water filters.
+Millions of people across the world don’t have access to water that is safe and bacteria-free, but Compassion is changing this for thousands of vulnerable children and their families through the provision of water filters.

 We’re lucky enough to live in a country where getting a glass of water to drink is as simple as turning on the tap.
-Apart from the quarterly water bill, H20 is free and more importantly, hygienic.
+Apart from the quarterly water bill, water is freely available and more importantly, hygienic.
 Unfortunately, this luxury isn’t the case for 748 million people across the world who don’t have access to clean and hygienic sources of water for consumption.

 Dwindling supplies and low water quality force many people living in poverty to buy filtered water, which is often beyond their financial means, or continue to consume contaminated water, which often leads to illnesses such as diarrhoea, cholera, dysentery and typhoid.
-According to the World Health Organisation, 500,000 diarrhoeal deaths each year are caused by drinking contaminated water.
+According to the World Health Organisation, 500,000 children die from diarrhoeal disease each year due to drinking contaminated water.

 The impact of clean water is far-reaching to children like Daniel, Constant and Ramadani.